AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 took place in the very beginnings of physics as a science: it was

-a unification of " terrestrial
+a unification of "terrestrial"

-and Kepler, it became clear that the laws of nature observed here on
+Thanks to Galileo, Copernicus and Kepler, it became clear that the laws of nature observed

-Earth also apply elsewhere in the universe (the
+here on Earth also apply elsewhere in the universe (the first more concrete confirmation of this was

-of universal gravitation and showed that the force of the Earth's
+that before about 300 year those formulated the law of universal gravitation and showed that the force of the

 The "classical" period